tdurouchoux/dsview_vault/topics/Library/DuckDB.md

 ---
-date: '2024-09-04'
+date: '2024-10-06'
 type: Library
 ---

-An in-process SQL OLAP database management system that is designed for analytical workloads.
+An open-source, in-process SQL OLAP database management system designed for efficient data analysis and processing, often used as an alternative to traditional data warehouses, particularly for analytical workloads.